 2 End-to-End Encryption with RTP and PDU Set Marking

-When end to end encryption is applied, methods of inspecting the VCL will not work for PDU Set detection and NAL syntax cannot be read, neither.
+When end to end encryption is applied, methods of inspecting thevideo bitstream will not work for PDU Set detection and NAL syntax cannot be read, neither.

 Besides, when the RTP is tunneled over an end-to-end encrypted channel, the method of RTP header extension for PDU Set Marking in TS 26.522 will not work, neither.

 As the PDU Set header extension uses RTP Header, these are not encrypted in secure RTP solution RFC 3711.
 Therefore the SRTP could potentially be used together with RTP HE for PDU Set marking.

+NOTE: there may be some cases when the Header Extension is also compressed, this is FFS

 3 Proposal